-- 1) Dumpton Gap (part)
+1) Dumpton Gap (part)

-- 2) Joss Bay
+2) Joss Bay

-- 3) Louisa Bay
+3) Louisa Bay

-- 4) Minnis Bay (part)
+4) Minnis Bay (part)

-- 5) St Mildred's Bay
+5) St Mildred's Bay

-- 6) Stone Bay
+6) Stone Bay

-- 7) Walpole Bay
+7) Walpole Bay

-- 8) Westbrook Bay
+8) Westbrook Bay

-- 9) Western Undercliff, Ramsgate
+9) Western Undercliff, Ramsgate

-- 10) West Bay
+10) West Bay

-Development proposals must avoid or fully mitigate against any impact upon the designated nature conservation sites, and will be subject to the Habitats Regulations.
+Development proposals must fully mitigate against any impact upon the designated nature conservation sites, and will be subject to the Habitats Regulations.

-Undeveloped Beaches
+Policy E12 - Undeveloped Beaches

-On, or adjacent to undeveloped beaches identified on the Policies Map, priority will be given to the maintenance and enhancement of their natural, remote and undeveloped character.
+On, or adjacent to undeveloped beaches identified on the Policies Map, priority will be given to the maintenance and enhancement of their natural and undeveloped character.
 New development including new built facilities, the provision of public car parking facilities and new or improved vehicular access to serve such beaches will not be permitted.
-In the event that there is an overriding need for development/necessary infrastructure that cannot be met or located elsewhere, such proposals must avoid or fully mitigate against any impact upon the designated nature conservation sites, and will be subject to the Habitats Regulations.
+In the exceptional event that development is permitted, proposals must fully mitigate against any impact upon the designated nature conservation sites, and will be subject to the Habitats Regulations.